 • Very affordable – Xeriscaping is affordable to install and saves property owners money by reducing water bills, as well as by decreasing maintenance expenses.

-• Reduces pollution – Lawns and gardens need to be fertilized two or three times a year.
-Most people apply chemical fertilizers and when their lawns or gardens develop problems, they apply additional chemicals in the form of weed killers, insecticides and fungicides.
-Xeriscapes naturally need less fertilizer and treatments, which significantly decreases the amount of chemicals that enter the environment.
+• Reduces pollution – Lawns and gardens need to be fertilised two or three times a year.
+Most people apply chemical fertilisers and when their lawns or gardens develop problems, they apply additional chemicals in the form of weed killers, insecticides and fungicides.
+Xeriscapes naturally need less fertiliser and treatments, which significantly decreases the amount of chemicals that enter the environment.

 Fundamental Guidelines of Xeriscaping

 Some landscapers incorporate decorative stones and succulents into a landscape and call it xeriscaping, but water-conserving landscaping goes far beyond this.
 True xeriscaping follows these 6 fundamental guidelines: